wesharper/.dotfiles/README.md

 # Dotfiles

-My personal `dotfiles` directory (MacOS/Omarchy) designed to be used with [GNU stow](https://www.gnu.org/software/stow/) to manage symlinks.
+My personal `dotfiles` directory (Mac OS/Arch Linux) designed to be used with [GNU stow](https://www.gnu.org/software/stow/) to manage symlinks.

-Includes a modularized, manually configured, simple `zsh` configuration _without_ `oh-my-zsh` as well as configurations for applications on both MacOS and Omarchy, with optional gaming configuration on Omarchy using CachyOS.
+Includes a modularized, manually configured, simple `zsh` configuration _without_ `oh-my-zsh` as well as configurations for applications on both Mac OS and Arch Linux, with some light assumptions about the usage of Cachy OS.

-## Usage
+## Quickstart

 Run
 `curl https://raw.githubusercontent.com/wesharper/.dotfiles/refs/heads/main/setup.sh | bash`

-For optional gaming configuration in Omarchy, run
-`cd ~/dev/.dotfiles && source ./scripts/omarchy/gaming/main.sh` after the
-initial setup script is successful.